Brain fog after exercise refers to short-term cognitive changes that may follow intense or prolonged exercise.

 What to Discuss With a Clinician

 Consider discussing your symptoms with a qualified clinician.
-As Dr. Luke Barr, Chief Medical Officer and clinician, explains, looking at the full mind and body picture helps support clearer understanding and safer decisions.
+As Dr. Luke Barr, Chief Medical Officer and clinician, explains, examining the full mind-body picture supports clearer understanding and safer decisions.

 References

-1. National Center for Complementary and Integrative Health.
+- National Center for Complementary and Integrative Health.
 (2022, July).
 Dietary supplements and cognitive function, dementia, and Alzheimer’s disease: What the science says.
-National Institutes of Health. https://www.nccih.nih.gov/health/providers/digest/dietary-supplements-and-cognitive-function-dementia-and-alzheimers-disease-science
+National Institutes of Health.https://www.nccih.nih.gov/health/providers/digest/dietary-supplements-and-cognitive-function-dementia-and-alzheimers-disease-science